InimKelvin/Disk-Utilization-Automation/README.md

 This project showcases the power of **Power Automate** in IT operations.
 It transforms a manual reporting task into a fully automated process that ensures consistent and proactive monitoring of server disk space.

-> **Note**: Screenshots and flow exports included are sanitized to avoid disclosing sensitive information.
+> **Note**: Only sanitized screenshots are included in this repository.
+The actual Power Automate flow export is excluded to avoid sharing sensitive organizational configurations.

 ---

-## 📁 Repository Structure